timor/mfactor/Readme.md

 - saves return information as well as beginning of word information for debugging

+# compilation #
+Compilation works by "virtual interpretation", a technique for compiling stack-based languages described here: http://www.complang.tuwien.ac.at/projects/rafts.html

+Right now, a combined Control-/Dataflow graph is constructed, which is used as intermediate representation.
+This graph can be output in dot format for visual inspection of the workings of a word.
+All combinators are inlined automatically.
+This is because the target output is C, which does not support higher order functions.

+There will be support for handling CSP-Style concurrency at compilation level.
+If this will work for interpreted code, or only for compiled code is still unclear.

 # build notes #

 - build system: rake